ReproNim/SumarizeFmriprep/README.md

 (or specifically, for example: sub\-BB06601\_ses\-1\_task\-rest\_run\-02\_desc\-confounds\_timeseries.tsv)

-While this *confound* file contains a large number of metrics, we have specific interest in sumarising the following metrics:
+While this *confound* file contains a large number of metrics, we have specific interest in summarising the following metrics:

 * Estimated **head-motion parameters** - the 6 rigid-body motion parameters (3 translations and 3 rotation), estimated relative to a reference image: